naressh1/Olympus/README.md

 # Olympus
-This Project contains Data Structures related problems and soltuions
+This Project contains Data Structures related problems and solutions

 ....